tonymorris/fp-projects/README.md

 ### Abstract

-> If you could work on open-source software projects, with a view to your work helping others (e.g. industry programmers), what type of projects would you like to work on?
+> If you could work on open-source, functional programming software projects, with a view to your work helping others (e.g. industry programmers), what type of projects would you like to work on?

 ----